SolinSM/HR-Department/README.md

 **7. Port binding**
- >IP sockets (especially TCP/IP sockets) are a mechanism allowing communication between processes over the network.
-In some cases, you can use TCP/IP sockets to talk with >processes running on the same computer (by using the loopback interface, a.k.a.
+ > IP sockets (especially TCP/IP sockets) are a mechanism allowing communication between processes over the network.
+In some cases, you can use TCP/IP sockets to talk with
+ > processes running on the same computer (by using the loopback interface, a.k.a.
 127.0.0.1).

- >A Unix socket is an inter-process communication mechanism that allows bidirectional data exchange between processes running on the same machine
+ > A Unix socket is an inter-process communication mechanism that allows bidirectional data exchange between processes running on the same machine
  > App exposing 80 and 443 port and the Default dev port is 8181
+ > Well, this is a bit tricky because PHP has been designed to use a web server.
+Some providers, like Heroku, address the issue by embedding the web server into the application as a dependency, through their PHP Buildpack that runs Apache or Nginx and we are using both in foreground mode.
+>* Export services via port binding

+Your application should appear to be completely self contained and not require runtime injection of a webserver.
+Thankfully this is pretty easy to fake in a docker container as any extra processes are isolated in the container and effectively invisible to the outside.

+It is still preferable to use a native language based web library such as jetty (java) or flask (python) but for languages like PHP using apache or nginx is ok.

+Docker itself takes care of the port binding by use of the -p option on the command line.
+It’s useful to register the port and host IP to somewhere ( etcd ) to allow for loadbalancers and other services to easily locate your application.

 **8. Concurrency**
 >They should rely on the operating system's process manager (such as systemd) to manage output streams, respond to crashed processes, and handle user initiated restarts and shutdowns.

 > This makes adding more concurrency a simple and reliable operation.

+>* Scale out via the process model

+Similar to factor #7, the dependency from a web server makes PHP different.
+However, every request/response is handled by its own process so we can safely assume that PHP uses the process model.

 **9. Disposability**